 User testing and feedback loops are integral to refining UX design.
 Continuous testing with real users helps identify pain points and areas for improvement.
 Companies like Square and PayPal regularly conduct user testing to refine their interfaces, ensuring they meet user needs and expectations.

-Multifunctional Products in Fintech Design
+Multifunctional Products in Wealth Management Fintech Design

 Integrated Financial Management.
 Users want the ability to manage all their finances from one place.
 This includes connecting multiple bank accounts, credit cards, and investment portfolios.
 The design should feature a centralized dashboard that provides a holistic view of the user’s financial health with clear visual hierarchies and interactive elements.
 For example, Revolut and N26 excel in this area by allowing users to view and manage all their financial accounts in one app, providing intuitive navigation and real-time updates.